Capital Building Programme

 A new library serving the communities of Crumlin and Drimnagh has long been an infrastructural objective for the libraries section.
 A number of potential sites in the area have been identified and it is now proposed that a portion of the Ardscoil Eanna site, acquired by the council for housing, would be a suitable location.

-The main criteria in selecting a site was location, with any new service having to be located within equal distance of the centres of both communities, while also not being close to areas already served by existing libraries, i.e. Inchicore, Walkinstown and Dolphin’s Barn.
+The main consideration in selecting a site was location, with any new service having to be located within equal distance of the centres of both communities, while also being far enough from areas already served by existing libraries, i.e. Inchicore, Walkinstown and Dolphin’s Barn.
 Initial design work on the housing and library developments on the site has been undertaken and it is estimated that works could commence on site in 2023.

 Terenure Library - Redevelopment

-A public meeting held in Terenure Library in November 2016 was well-attended and demonstrated public interest in the future of the library services in the area.
 A report into the feasibility of redeveloping Terenure Library was carried out in 2018.
 Having considered the recommendations presented, it has been decided that rebuilding the library on its current site is the most advantageous option.
-Project initiation has been deferred while entitlement to freehold on the site is clarified.
-It is estimated that works could commence on site before the end of 2023.
+Read more about a new library for Terenure Library.